dturvene/ring-buffer/article-meson-v2.md

 Furthermore, it is solely based on [python 3]() with no other dependecies.
 The meson build files appear to be malleable and easily extendable.

-One small example is automatic dependency checking, which must be hacked (in a number of ways) to make rules OR explicitly defined as a target prerequisite.
+A small example is automatic dependency checking, which must be hacked (in a number of ways) to make rules OR explicitly defined as a target prerequisite.

+One big headache I have avoided in the past is the [autoconf](https://www.gnu.org/software/autoconf/autoconf.html) tool.
+It is a large number of M4 macros that inspect the build system for capabilities and, from this, produces scripts that eventually create a Makefile tuned to the target system.
+I know very little about [autoconf]() and hope never to have to learn more than running the necessary command that magically creates a Makefile.

+[meson]() cleanly integrates the [autoconf]() capability into an initial build step using `compiler.CompilerHolder` python methods to define flags, header files, functions, word size, etc.  I have not studied the python scripts in detail yet but they appear to be well-written and use standard patterns (e.g. `mixin`).

 [meson]() also has a comprehensive logging mechanism to review build steps AND test steps.
 I have added this capabilty to my `makefiles` with